-5-star signee Brock Vandagriff leads Prince Avenue Christian to state finals

-5-star Georgia QB signee Brock Vandagriff leads Prince Avenue Chrstian to state title game
+5-star Georgia QB signee Brock Vandagriff leads Prince Avenue Christian to state title game

 NORCROSS — Brock Vandagriff let himself soak up the moment with a few minutes to go in Prince Avenue Christian’s runaway 50-3 win Friday night at Wesleyan.